-2. Heat oil in a wok over medium heat and fry the prawns for 2 minutes.
+2. Over medium heat, add oil in a wok or pan.
+Fry prawns for about 2 or more minutes.

-4. Melt butter in the wok over low heat and mix in the mashed salted egg yolks until it forms a smooth paste.
+4. Over low heat, melt butter in the wok/pan.
+Add mashed salted egg yolks and cook until it forms a foamy paste.

-5. Add the beaten egg and stir continuously until the egg mixture turns lumpy.
+5. Add beaten egg and stir continuously until it turns lumpy.